Tombo93/leo-cli/README.md

 # leo-CLI
-A tool for getting italian to german translations from leo.org.
+A cmdline tool for getting italian to german translations from leo.org.
 # Dependencies
 # Installation
 # Usage